Dynnammo/treffen/CONTRIBUTING.md

 - fork this repository and create your branch `feature/your-feature-name` or `fix/your-fix`.
 - code your stuff
 - make a pull request.
 Do not hesitate to direct message active members of the community, as this is developed as a side project

+I use [pre-commit] as a developer tool for preventing pushing secrets or unlinted code online.
+More details [here](https://pre-commmit.com)